Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 "____" ___________________________ _____ G.

 Short-term financial investments are represented by investments of business entities in various financial instruments for a twelve month period.
-The main forms of such investments are the purchase of short-term bills, bonds, as well as deposits valid for less than a year.
+The main forms of such investments are the acquisition of short-term bills, bonds, as well as deposits with a validity period of less than a year.

-Short-term financial investments - a way for an enterprise to use its free monetary assets with additional benefits in the future, or at least simple protection from inflationary losses.
-Due to high liquidity, short term investments can be equated to means of payment and thus provide priority financial obligations business entity. also in financial management they can be considered as therefore the same levers of control apply to them.
+Short-term financial investments are a way for an enterprise to use its free resources. monetary assets with obtaining additional benefits in the future or at least simple protection from inflationary losses.
+Thanks to high liquidity, short-term investments can be equated to means of payment and, thus, provide priority financial obligations economic entity. also in financial management they can be considered as therefore the same control levers are applied to them.

-Short-term financial investments must also be considered from the side of the entity into whose activities these funds are received.
-After all, a year is too short a time to make a significant profit.
-That is why the acquired funds are mainly used to purchase materials and raw materials (highly liquid positions of any balance sheet).
-However, there are also positive aspects in this type of investment.
-First of all, the least risk of losing funds, since economic situation throughout the year can be most accurately calculated and predicted.
+Short-term financial investments must also be considered by the entity whose activities receive these funds.
+After all, a year is too short a period to make a significant profit.
+That is why the acquired funds are mainly used for the purchase of materials and raw materials (highly liquid positions of any balance sheet).
+However, there are also positive aspects to this type of investment.
+First of all, there is the least risk of losing funds, since economic situation throughout the year can be most accurately calculated and predicted.

-Some lenders prefer to provide funds under sufficient high interest, which allow minimizing the risks and losses associated with the lack of repayment of loans.
+Some lenders prefer to provide funds for sufficient high interest rates, which allow you to minimize risks and losses associated with the lack of repayment of loans.

-When making short-term investments, enterprises and simply individuals often seek help from specialists who calculate the income received, comparing it with the risk that may arise over several months of investing free funds.
+When making short-term investments, businesses and simply individuals often turn to specialists for help, calculating the income received, comparing it with the risk that may arise over several months of investing free funds.
 Sometimes the analysis even uses a special software.

-In accounting, this type of investment is indicated in the account of the same name 58, which keeps records in the context of the list of assets.
-This may include shares that have been purchased for the purpose of obtaining future benefits, but with a term of up to one year.
-This list also includes debt, state and local government debt that matures within twelve months or assumes the receipt of income for one year.
-On the given account loans issued to other organizations with a repayment period of up to 12 months are also taken into account, and bank deposits.
+In accounting, this type of investment is indicated in account 58 of the same name, which keeps records in the context of the list of assets.
+This may include shares that were purchased with a view to benefiting in the future, but with a term of up to one year.
+This list also includes debt, state and local government debts that have a maturity date of twelve months or require one year of income.
+On this account loans issued to other organizations with a repayment period of up to 12 months are taken into account, and bank deposits.

-In addition to account 58, this type of investment can be recorded on the sub-account of account 82, which, according to its name “Reserves for doubtful debts”, generates profit for the purchase of short-term securities in the near future.
-Their book value is determined similarly to long-term ones and represents the actual expenses of the investor.
+In addition to account 58, this type of investment can be accounted for in the subaccount of account 82, which, according to its name “Reserves for doubtful debts,” generates profit for the purchase of short-term securities in the near future.
+Their accounting value is determined similarly to long-term ones and represents the actual expenses of the investor.

 Short-term financial investments in the balance sheet are displayed in lines 250-253.
-Line 250 is "accumulative" and consists of the sum of lines 251-253, which decipher it by sub-accounts, namely:
+Line 250 is “accumulating” and consists of the sum of lines 251-253, which decipher it into subaccounts, namely:

 Line 251 reflects the amount issued to other business entities for a period of less than a year;

-252 represents the amount of own shares that were purchased from shareholders;
+252 represents the amount of own shares that were repurchased from shareholders;

 Line 253 shows other short-term investments (bonds, securities and deposits).